 UV and Ozone – Secondary oxidizers and disinfectants such as UV and Ozone work well at breaking down combined chlorine in the water.
 With combined chlorine counts reduced, chloramine production quickly decreases.
 These systems should be considered during new build and renovation projects.
 Beyond chloramine control they have many other water benefits.

-Breakpoint Chlorination – Combined chlorine can be oxidized chemically through the process of breakpoint chlorination.
-Breakpoint chlorination involves adding additional chlorine to the pool.
-When enough chlorine is added, the combined chlorine will separate, reducing the opportunity for chloramine production.
+Breakpoint Chlorination – The process of breakpoint chlorinating is often referred to as “shocking the pool”.
+Combined chlorine can be oxidized chemically through this process.
+Breakpoint chlorination involves adding additional chlorine (or a similar oxidizer) to the pool.
+When enough oxidizer is added, the combined chlorine will separate, reducing the opportunity for chloramine production.
 Achieving breakpoint requires accurate testing of chemical values (Total Chlorine and Free Chlorine specifically).
 Once those values are known, they can be used in the following three steps:

 - Total Chlorine – Free Chlorine = Combined Chlorine

 - Combined Chlorine x 10 = Breakpoint Level

 - Breakpoint Level – Free Chlorine = Additional Chlorine Needed in PPM

 For example, if your Total Chlorine tests at 2.5 PPM, and your Free Chlorine Tests at 1.5 PPM your math would appear as follows: